Indirect Cooling of Weakly Coupled Trapped-Ion Mechanical Oscillators: Cooling WCMs in a same-species crystal

 The radial rocking modes $xr$ and $yr$ are naturally coupled to the axial stretch mode $zs$ due to the nonlinearity of the Coulomb interaction, which can be expressed as a cross-Kerr coupling~\cite{roos2008nonlinear,nie2009theory}.
 The Hamiltonian can be written as

 where the $\{\hat{n}\}$ are number operators for the motional modes and the $\{\chi\}$ are the Kerr coupling strengths.
-From this, it can be seen that the presence of non-zero motional population in either $xr$ or $yr$ will cause frequency shifts on the $zs$ mode, and vice versa.
-If these radial rocking modes are in thermal states of motion not close to the ground state, this coupling will cause dephasing of the $zs$ mode, which could impact the fidelity of an entangling operation mediated by the $zs$ mode, or precision spectroscopy using the $zs$ mode.
-Using Eq.~(16) in Ref.~\cite{nie2009theory}, the Kerr coupling rates are calculated to be $\chi_{zs, xr} = 2\pi \times75.86(5)$~Hz and $\chi_{zs, yr} = 2\pi\times 95.4(7)$~Hz.
+The presence of non-zero motional population in either $xr$ or $yr$ causes frequency shifts on the $zs$ mode, and vice versa.
+If the radial rocking modes are in thermal states of motion, this coupling will cause dephasing of the $zs$ mode, which could impact the fidelity of an entangling operation mediated by the $zs$ mode, or precision spectroscopy using the $zs$ mode.
+Using Eq.~(16) in Ref.~\cite{nie2009theory}, the Kerr coupling rates in our experiments are calculated to be $\chi_{zs, xr} = 2\pi \times75.86(5)$~Hz and $\chi_{zs, yr} = 2\pi\times 95.4(7)$~Hz.

 We characterize this cross-Kerr dephasing effect experimentally by performing sideband spectroscopy on the $zs$ mode.
 We prepare the two ions in $\left|\uparrow\uparrow\right\rangle_{\rm B}$ and the $zs$ mode close to the ground state.
 We then drive a $zs$ RSB $\pi$ pulse of duration 1.8~ms on the ``clock'' transition $\left|\uparrow\right\rangle_{\rm B}\leftrightarrow|2,0\rangle_{\rm B}$ using weak Raman beams, followed by shelving and state-dependent fluorescence detection.
 We choose the clock transition in this instance so that qubit dephasing does not contribute appreciably to the measured transition linewidth.